 Genetic testing is a voluntary medical test that identifies changes in chromosomes, genes, or proteins.
-These tests can confirm or rule out medical conditions that you may have, develop later in life, or pass on to a child.
-At present, there are more than 1,000 genetic tests used.
+These tests can confirm or rule out medical conditions that you may have, develop, or pass on to a child.
+At present, there are more than 1,000 genetic tests doctors conduct.
 The most common genetic tests include:

-- Chromosomal genetic tests: These tests review the entire chromosome or length of DNA to see if there is a significant genetic change or has an additional chromosome
+- Chromosomal genetic tests: These tests review the entire chromosome or length of DNA.
+They look for a significant genetic change and additional chromosomes.

-- Biochemical genetic tests: These tests study the number of active proteins which may cause genetic disorders
+- Biochemical genetic tests: These tests study the number of active proteins which can cause genetic disorders.

 Genetic Information Discrimination Laws